Universal geometrical link invariants: Unified Jones invariant and unified Alexander invariant

 \subsection{$\cN^{th}$ Unified Jones invariant}

 In this part we will see that we can use the same geometric set-up as the one from the previous section (concerning unifications of coloured Alexander invariants), from which if we look in a different ring we obtain a set of link invariants that unify the coloured Jones polynomials.
-We start from the intersection $\PA \in \LL$ which recovers the coloured Jones polynomials: